Today: The GDPR Force Meets Customer Intelligence – Is It The Dark Side?

 And that is exactly what we do.
 Since the details of each of these steps and the appropriate workflow examples goes far beyond a blog, you can get a full white paper as well as KNIME public server examples.

-Whitepaper "Taking a proactive approach to GDPR with KNIME" is available here.
+- Read the whitepaper "Taking a proactive approach to GDPR with KNIME"

 If we then go on to use the KNIME Server, we can have these standard workflows available for anyone doing work on personal data.